pact-foundation/docs.pact.io/website/docs/pact_broker/webhooks.md

 Use of this webhook requires that:

 * the provider's [main branch](/pact_broker/branches#pacticipant-main-branch-property) is configured
-* verification results are published with the branch property (even if you use trunk based development, and only ever use one branch)
+* verification results are [published with the branch property](/pact_broker/branches#configuring-the-branch-when-publishing-verification-results) or you are [tagging with the branch name and have automatic branch creation turned on](/pact_broker/branches#automatic-branch-creation-from-first-tag) (even if you use trunk based development, and only ever use one branch)
 * the exact commit of a provider version can be determined from the version number used to publish the verification results (ie. it either _is_ the commit, or _contains_ the commit as per the Pact Broker [version number guidelines](/getting_started/versioning_in_the_pact_broker#guidelines))
 * any deployments and releases are recorded using the [`record-deployment` and `record-release` commands](/pact_broker/recording_deployments_and_releases).